Visit Our Facebook Page for Current Events

 Madison Stained Glass Walking Tour A self- guided tour that is connected with the Indiana Glass Trail www.indianaglasstrail.com Walking tour brochures can be downloaded here as well as from the Madison Visitors Center, VisitMadison web site.
 Madison Glass Walking Tour- Final

-Tour Season Historic Madison, Inc. regularly opens the following sites (Jeremiah Sullivan House, Costigan House, and the Schroeder Saddletree Factory) during mid-April through October.
+Tour Season Historic Madison, Inc. regularly opens the following sites (Jeremiah Sullivan House, Costigan House, and the Schroeder Saddletree Factory) during mid-April through October, Friday -Monday, 1:00 – 4:30.
 Admission price: $4.00 adult, children and students- FREE.
-Tours through the Shrewsbury-Windle House, the African Methodist Episcopal Church Building, the Windle Auditorium and the St. Michaels building site are open by appointment only.
-Tours for these sites must be arranged two weeks in advanced and consist of 10 visitors or more in a party.
+Tours through the Windle Auditorium and the St. Michaels building site are open by appointment only.
+Tours for these sites must be arranged two weeks in advanced with a preferred 10 visitors or more in a party.
+Please refer to the Shrewsbury-Windle page for more information on how you can schedule group, private, or individual tours as well as rent this unique and special site for your event.
 Please call or email Historic Madison, Inc. to schedule these special tours.

 Group Tours- Group tours can be arranged by calling the HMI office at 812-265-2967 or emailing and requesting information at firstname.lastname@example.org .
 Please be advised that some of our properties are not handicap accessible or cannot hold larger groups in one setting.
 However, we will try to accommodate to the best of our ability.

 Rentals- Site rentals are available to accommodate small group gatherings, receptions, parties, events and office meetings.
 Please inquire by calling the HMI office at 812-265-2967 or emailing email@example.com